What Are the Different Types of Denim?

 • Pre-washed and softened

-• Stone wash, enzyme wash, vintage wash
+• Includes stone wash, enzyme wash, vintage wash

 • Comfortable from day one